-From the accounts of the UBC Farm’s extended family who have been cultivating the soil here for decades before the ‘Save the Farm’ campaign in 2008, the UBC Farm has always adopted organic practices.
-As of May 1st, 2016 the UBC Farm is certified organic through NOOA and all our market and wholesale produce is grown according to British Columbia Certified Organic Management Standards.
-The UBC Farm cherishes our certification for many reasons, but our most important reason was to join the organic movement and community in our region with a stronger voice.
-Our research and production fields have benefited greatly by the knowledge streams throughout the agriculture community
+As of May 1, 2016 the UBC Farm became certified organic through NOOA and all our market and wholesale produce is grown according to British Columbia Certified Organic Management Standards.
+However, from the accounts of the UBC Farm's extended family who have been cultivating the soil here for decades, the UBC Farm has adopted organic practices since students began gardening at the Farm in the late 1990s.
+The UBC Farm cherishes our certification for many reasons, but our most important reason is to join the organic movement and community in our region with a stronger voice.
+Our research and production fields have benefited greatly from the knowledge streams throughout the agriculture community.

 1. Principle of health – Organic agriculture should sustain and enhance the health of soil, plants, animals, humans and the planet as one and indivisible.

 2. Principle of ecology – Organic agriculture should be based on living ecological systems and cycles, work with them, emulate them and help sustain them.

 3. Principle of fairness – Organic agriculture should build on relationships that ensure fairness with regard to the common environment and life opportunities.

 4. Principle of care – Organic agriculture should be managed in a precautionary and responsible manner to protect the health and well-being of current and future generations and the environment.